 As summer climates rise, it can be a challenge to bring your wort temperatures down to “Chill”.
 In this episode, Kenny explores a combo technique by using a “PreChilerator” that first cools the ground water temperature, and then uses the Exchilerator MAXX to bring his famous porter beer recipe wort down to pitching temp.
 This video is full of fresh summer hop eye candy!
 Learn how to chill your wort quickly regardless of your groundwater temps or hot southern weather!
 This demonstration uses the following products: The Exchilerator Maxx Stainless Steel Chugger Pump

 Heat Exchanged Recirculating Mash System In this episode, Kenny explores the HERMS technique by using The “ExChilerator” MAXX in the opposite way as to heat up and regulate mash temperatures Fall is a fun time to brew!
 This demonstration displays a pump fed Exchilerator Maxx in a HERMS configuration.
+Hi, My name is… I think this is great to be

 You are currently browsing the archives for the Uncategorized category.